cloudmaven/documentation/pages/acs/acs_rosetta.md

 scaling_cooldown = 20
 ```

-Notice that for 'key_name' you must enter the key pair file name
+For 'key_name' enter the key pair file name associated with an IAM User identity
-associated with your IAM User identity without any extensions.
+without any extensions.

-Notice and check that max_queue_size is set to 300.
-(The original was a value of 2
+Check that max_queue_size is set to 300.
+(The original was a value of 2 which is too small
-which is not correct (but safe).)
-This is the maximum number of spot instances we will
+but a safe starting value.)
+This is the maximum number of Spot market instances that may
-be spinning up in the subsequent processing.

-Notice that the access keys are redacted.
-These are IAM User credentials.
-You must supply these
+be allocated.

+The access keys above are redacted for reasons of form: Although they could be included we
+blank out such information to encourage awareness of security issues.
+These access keys are
-from an IAM User account (perhaps your own).
-This IAM User must have adequate permissions.
+IAM User credentials supplied from an IAM User account.
+The IAM User must in turn have adequate
-kilroy these should be stated. kilroy whether blanket 'admin' is sufficient should be made clear.
+permissions to carry out cfncluster operations.

 Look at the file **job_submission.sh**.
 There is a command argument *-nstruct* with a subsequent
 integer value such as 1000.
 This file will not be put to use on this machine; but will be copied to